Steve Johnson and Kayla Brady: 1986-1990

 Jack (now played by Matthew Ashford) recovered, but Kayla rebuffed every one of his attempts to consummate the marriage, unable to let her love for Steve go.
 Jack assumed Kayla was just nervous because they didn't know each other all that well.
 He knew she didn't love him, suspected that there were still feelings between Steve and Kayla, but he still remained hopeful that she would someday love him.

 Months later, Steve discovered Kayla was being poisoned.
-Suspecting it to be someone in the Deveraux house, and heartbroken that it could be his baby brother, he kidnapped her and the two *almost made love.
+Suspecting it to be someone in the Deveraux house, and heartbroken that it could be his baby brother, he kidnapped her and the two *almost had sex.
 They carried on their affair in secret.
 Kayla wanted to get out of her marriage, but Jo and Steve begged her to wait until Jack's political election had passed.
 On New Year's Eve/Day, Jack planned a romantic evening for them, and Kayla feigned illness so she and Steve could be together that night.
 A photographer snapped pictures of them kissing on New Year's Eve, while at the same time, a disconsolate Jack was searching for his wife at a party to do the new years countdown together.
 Worried what they were doing was wrong, the two said a heartfelt goodbye, something they would do over and over again.

 A few weeks later, Jack won the political election and an unscrupulous reporter gave him the compromising pictures, intending to blackmail him.
 Enraged by her behavior and believing that Kayla and Steve had deliberately set out to hurt him, Jack confronted Kayla, and angrily raped her.
 Steve discovered this, fought his brother, and nearly killed him when Jack fell off the roof where they were fighting.
 In the aftermath, as Jack suffered from failing kidneys, Steve donated one of his own to save his brother's life.
 Jack resented - and even harassed - Steve and Kayla, but the revelation that he was Steve's brother and that his own father Harper had been a serial killer (who had tried to poison Kayla) would change his life, eventually for the better.

 Steve saved Kayla from Harper once more, but Kayla ended up losing her ability to speak following surgery to repair her hearing.
 When Jack discovered that Kayla was deaf and that part of the reason she was deaf was the stresses in her life, including his own violent behavior, he sadly granted her a divorce.

 Steve learned to use sign language to communicate with her.
 Kayla's speech returned on her wedding day when she said "I do" to marrying Steve.